INTRODUCTION

 Quitting smoking is more manageable when replacing it with positive lifestyle changes.
 Some beneficial alternatives include:

-- Exercise: Physical activity improves lung function, boosts circulation, and helps reduce withdrawal symptoms.
+- Exercise: Physical activity improves lung function, boosts blood circulation and helps reduce withdrawal symptoms.

-- Healthy Nutrition: A balanced diet rich in vitamins and antioxidants supports immune recovery and overall wellbeing.
+- Healthy Nutrition: A healthy and balanced diet rich in vitamins and antioxidants supports immune recovery and overall wellbeing.

 THE LONG-TERM HEALTH BENEFITS OF QUITTING SMOKING